 It’s hard to believe, but according to the NHS most people sweat about a litre a day, and around 3 in 100 produce ten times as much sweat each day.
 There are various reasons why sweating can become excessive, but sweating continuously, regardless of how active or stressed you are, usually means the sweat glands are constantly activated.
 This is a condition called hyperhidrosis.

-The cause of this can range from infections to hormone problems and idiopathic, so finding and treating the reason is crucial.
-Some sweating can be reduced with topical preparations available on prescription if antiperspirant isn’t working.
+The cause of this can range from infections to hormone problems and idiopathic, so finding and treating excessive sweating is crucial.
+Sometimes excessive sweating can be reduced with topical preparations available on prescription if antiperspirant isn’t working.
 A referral to a dermatologist may be required as other treatment options such as ionotophoresis (the use of water currents to stop sweating), oral medications or botox are available.

-Usually caused by eating foods and drinks that cause excess wind, bloating can also be the result of other factors.
-If the bloating is associated with other symptoms, such as urine or bowel frequency, or abdominal pain, then take a trip to your doctor who might test for problems such as coeliac disease (an intolerance to gluten affecting one in 100 people) or fibroids (a common condition affecting up to 40& of women that isn’t harmful, but may require surgery).
+Bloating caused by eating foods and drinks that cause excess wind, can also be the result of other factors.
+If your bloated stomach is associated with other symptoms, such as urine or bowel frequency, or abdominal pain, then take a trip to your doctor who might test for problems such as coeliac disease (an intolerance to gluten affecting one in 100 people) or fibroids (a common condition affecting up to 40& of women that isn’t harmful, but may require surgery).

 5. Nipple changes